hippohaslam/office-booking-copy/src/web/hippo-booking/README.md

 ## App

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR, ESLint and prettier rules.

 Currently, two official plugins are available: